gohugoio/hugo/content/en/contribute/development.md

 ![Fork button](/images/contribute/development/forking-a-repository.png)

-Now open your fork repository on GitHub and copy the remote url of your fork.
+Now open your fork repository on GitHub and copy the remote URL of your fork.
 You can choose between HTTPS and SSH as protocol that Git should use for the following operations.
 HTTPS works always [if you're not sure](https://help.github.com/articles/which-remote-url-should-i-use/).

 ![Copy remote url](/images/contribute/development/copy-remote-url.png)